A Message for our Families

 During these unprecedented times, please know that there is nothing more important to us than the health and safety of your loved ones in our care.

 We are doing everything in our control to provide our residents a safe and comfortable environment.
-We have implemented daily cleanings, restricted visitors to our centers, are monitoring residents at every shift, and our staff is engaged in aggressive infection prevention strategies.
+We have implemented daily cleanings, are monitoring residents at every shift, and our staff is engaged in aggressive infection prevention strategies.
+We continue with enhanced daily cleaning, continue with monitoring of our residents and staff remain focused on infection prevention strategies and continue to follow the core principles of infection prevention.

 We take cleanliness and ensuring a safe environment for our residents very seriously, and our policies and the practices at our centers reflect that.
 Every center is frequently and thoroughly cleaned by professional staff.
 We have aggressive infection prevention strategies which are exercised by all of our staff.
 Due to the Coronavirus pandemic, our infection prevention efforts are at an even more heightened level.
 We have stepped up our typical cleaning and disinfecting schedule that would be in place during the regular flu season, requiring more frequent surface cleaning on high contact areas and other strategies.

 We continue to follow the guidance of the state regulators and have taken additional steps to protect our residents.
-The Coronavirus pandemic is a rapidly evolving situation.
 Please consult the CDC Coronavirus website, or your state’s Department of Public Health.
 These are the authorities with the most up-to-date information.

 Our staff is committed to making sure families are able to connect with their loved one in our homes.
 Please contact us and we will make sure you are able to speak with your family member in our care.